Raffaelbdl/Pole-IA-2.04/AD_fused/README.md

         - affordances: different types of affordances
         - measurements: contains ego-agent's position, velocity and other metadata
 ```
-For this implementation, only rgb_front, lidar, topdown and measurements are necessary, and a modification to the download bash file might be done in the future to have the rest deleted immediatly.
+For this implementation, only rgb_front, lidar, topdown and measurements are necessary, and a modification to the download bash file might be done in the future to have the rest deleted immediately.

 The full dataset is around 200 Go.
 Should be around 25 Go.